360 Definition of Stress

-Welcome to 360.
-The purpose for this discussion is to provide a basic overview for a large topic concerning us all: Stress.
-Stress Site-Map
+Welcome to 360's definition of stress.
+The purpose for this discussion is to provide a basic overview for a large topic concerning us all: Stress!

-Having studied and taught stress reduction techniques for decades, such as progressive muscle relaxation training, yoga, meditation, etc., I feel it's important to share 360° insights on this vast subject.
-About this author
+Having studied and taught stress reduction techniques for decades, such as progressive muscle relaxation training, yoga, meditation, etc., I feel it's important and helpful to share 360 insights on this vast subject.

 What is the definition of stress?

 That is a question which has many answers depending on whom you are asking.
-It is a term used very loosely, so let's look at the meaning of it as defined by the "father of stress," Hans Selye, MD., who dedicated his whole life to researching stress.
+It's a term used very loosely, so let's look at the meaning of it as defined by the "father of stress," Hans Selye, MD., who dedicated his whole life to researching stress.

-The Hungarian pioneering doctor of psychosomatic medicine (mind-body connection) coined the phrases "stress," "stressors" and "stress response," as well as others.
+The Hungarian pioneering doctor of psychosomatic medicine (mind-body connection) coined the phrases "stress" "stressors" and "stress response" as well as others.
 He generally gave two definitions.
-The first is simple: "the rate of wear and tear within the body."
-The second is obviously more complex: "the state manifested by a specific syndrome which consists of all the nonspecifically induced changes within a biologic system" (Selye, 1956).
-Go to Stress Info Site-Map
+The first is quite simple: "the rate of wear and tear within the body."
+The second is obviously more complex: "the state manifested by a specific syndrome which consists of all the nonspecifically induced changes within a biologic system."
+(Selye, 1956)

 The issue when examining a definition of stress is understanding that too much stress, or too many "stressors" can wreak havoc on our health and well being.

+Okay… so what is a "stressor"?
 A stressor is something that triggers the stress response.
 For example, traffic may be perceived as a stressor if we feel that it's a threat to our well being.
 Air and noise pollution are stressors.
 Overcrowding, deadline pressures at the office, death of family or friends, financial difficulty, foreclosure, etc. are all examples of "negative" stressors.
-Positive, or "good" stressors can include a marriage ceremony, getting a promotion, and as I mentioned above, winning the lottery.
+Positive or "good" stressors may include a marriage ceremony, getting a promotion and as I mentioned above, winning the lottery.
 Even a vacation can be a subtle stressor.
-Haven't you ever heard someone say they were exhausted after their trip...that they needed a vacation from their vacation!
+Haven't you ever heard someone say they were totally exhausted after their trip… that they needed a vacation from their vacation!

-As I always teach my students...going with the flow is key.
+As I always teach: the key is going with the flow.
 Adaptation is crucial to personal and spiritual development.
-Changing our mind to perceive that our situation is not a threat is how to adapt in our modern world that is filled with stressors.
-Of course stress reduction techniques like various meditation methods, progressive muscle relaxation, and conscious movement disciplines such as yoga are very beneficial and effective.
+Changing our mind positively to perceive that our situation is not a threat is how to adapt in our modern world filled with stressors.
+Of course, stress reduction techniques like various meditation methods, progressive muscle relaxation and conscious movement disciplines such as yoga are very beneficial and effective.

-Understanding a definition of stress from a 360° view, meaning an all-encompassing vision, helps one to see that what we think...we create.
-So if we think falsely that something is stressful, then that belief becomes our perception, and that is an illusion we have created.
-Perhaps a classic image of seeing "the glass half-empty" or "half-full" may be helpful in understanding this discussion.
+Understanding a definition of stress from the 360 view, (meaning an all-encompassing vision), helps us to see that what we think… we create.
+So, if we think falsely that something is stressful, then that belief becomes our perception, and that's an illusion we've created.
+Perhaps a classic image of seeing "the glass half-empty" or "half-full" may assist in understanding this discussion.

-For example, if someone believes that public speaking is going to be a stressful event, they will probably feel a stress response happening (increased heart rate).
-With informed awareness they may choose to do deep breathing exercises as a form of stress reduction to produce a relaxation response (lowered heart rate).
+For example, if someone believes that public speaking is going to be a stressful event, (and most do!) they'll probably feel a strong stress response happening (increased heart rate).
+With informed awareness they may choose to do deep breathing exercises as an effective form of stress reduction to produce a relaxation response (lowered heart rate).

 A definition of stress according to Dr. Selye: